hqn21/tcssh-class-list-crawler/README.md

 # tcssh-timetable-crawler
 English | [繁體中文](docs/README_zh-tw.md)
 ## About The Project
-This project is a web crawler tool for Taichung City Municipal Taichung Second Senior High School timetables.
+This is a web crawler tool for Taichung City Municipal Taichung Second Senior High School timetables.
 ### Built With
 * Requests
 * BeautifulSoup4